docker/docs/docker-cloud/cloud-swarm/link-aws-swarm.md

 in the **Cloud providers** section, click the green plug icon to unlink your AWS account.

-Then follow the instructions [below](#add-aws-account-credentials-to-docker-cloud) to re-link your account.
+Then follow the instructions below to re-link your account.

-## Add AWS account credentials to Docker Cloud
+## Add your AWS account credentials to Docker Cloud

 Once you've created the a `dockercloud-swarm-policy`, added the `dockercloud-swarm-role` inline, and have the role's Role ARN, go back to Docker